 The Standard Occupational Classification was first published in 1990 to replace both the Classification of Occupations 1980 (CO 80) and the Classification of Occupations and Dictionary of Occupational Titles (CODOT).
 SOC 90 has been revised and updated to produce SOC 2000.

 The two main concepts of the classification remain unchanged:

 the competent performance of the tasks and duties – skill

-There were 2 main sources of pressure to revise SOC90: the need to improve alignment with the international standard classification of occupations and the classification issues revealed by the research to develop the National Statistics socio-economic classification.
+There were two main sources of pressure to revise SOC 90: the need to improve alignment with the International Standard Classification of Occupations and the classification issues revealed by the research to develop the National Statistics Socio-economic Classification (NS-SEC).